 As Ruby delves into its mysterious pages, she's enticed into a most beguiling world, whose allure and magnetic power she finds irresistible.

-As Ruby undergoes therapy, she meets local bachelor farmer Jamie McCloone.
+As Ruby undergoes therapy, she meets local bachelor farmer Jamie McCloone — the hero of The Misremembered Man.
 Through their shared loneliness and isolation the two find the courage to connect.
-But will Ruby’s mother allow her daughter the happiness she so richly deserves?
+But will Ruby's mother allow her daughter the happiness she so richly deserves?